Menu

 Rachel Having a Thyroid Flare Up Day

 As I slowly peel myself out of bed, I run a bath – my first line of defence.
-Laying in it for half an hour, some of the weight pushing me down was lifted temporarily but I go from feeling freezing cold and having goosebumps to flushing and sweating, worrying that I’ll pass out.
+Laying in it for half an hour, some of the weight pushing me down was lifted temporarily but I go from feeling freezing cold and having goosebumps to flushing and sweating.

 I get out the bath and sit on the bed.
 It takes me fifteen minutes to get dressed, piece by piece.
 I have work to do today and I refuse to give in to this flare, so I put on proper clothes instead of PJ’s.
 I walk down stairs as slowly as possible so as not to fall – the muscles in my legs are failing and feel like jelly.
 How?
 I’ve just slept for ten hours.